3mdeb/conferences/2024/OSFC/enabling_coreboot_on_talosII.md

 This is POWER9 Processor from a Pervasive Point of View.

 Simply put, Pervasive is kind of bus used to communicate with chiplets through a mechanism called SCOM - Serial Communications.
-It exposes registers used for configuring hardware.
-It was used in initfiles shown on previous slides.
+It was used in initfiles shown on previous slides, it is also used by new coreboot code, a lot.

+#### Backup

 Each chiplet has its own prefix in SCOM address space.
+Sometimes a chiplet consists of multiple subcomponents, e.g. memory controller has a set of registers for each channel, and PCIe - for lane.
+Each such set lives at a different offset, and documentation usually has description for only one of them, but not necessarily the first one.

 ---